IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

 <img src="/assets/images/NLP/df_tweets_train.PNG" style="width: auto; height: auto">

 ## Step 2: Pruning the vocabulary
 Prior to pruning the vocabulary, we need to prepare an iterator object which can be used as input into create_vocabulary().
-Here, we also apply to preprocessor "tolower", converting all letters to lowercase as well as tokenize our tweets by word.
+Here, we also apply "tolower" to preprocessor, converting all letters to lowercase as well as tokenizing our tweets by word.
 This breaks up the tweets into individual words.
-Other possible  include "space_tokenizer" or "stem_tokenizer".
+Other possible alternatives include "space_tokenizer" or "stem_tokenizer".
 More details can be found in the text2vec RDocumentation <a href="https://www.rdocumentation.org/packages/text2vec/versions/0.6/topics/itoken">here</a>.

 ```r
 it_train <- itoken(text_processed_train,